Winter 2022 science in the Bonner lab

 As we were not diving, the dive officer helped with the science side of the Bonner research.
 This included setting up a new project, conducting vertical plankton trawls in Ryder Bay.
 Different depths and times of year were sampled in order to assess any changes within the planktonic communities and populations.
 The data from this sampling showed a range of organisms in the water column and gives us more information of organism’s pelagic larval stages of their life cycle.
 Changes in organism abundancy could potentially be linked back to the phytoplankton levels in the water, as a food source, which are measured by the water sampling and CTD.

-On board one of our RIBS, Erebus, with Louis Day as the Cox and Alice Clement using a winch to collect samples
+On board one of our RIBS, Erebus, with Louis Day as the Cox and Alice Clement using a winch to collect samples.

 In addition to water sampling, biological long term time series involve the monthly collection of eight dominant invertebrate species.
 This time series began in 1997 and aim to document the reproductive patterns of marine invertebrates in response to environmental factors.
 For examples, questions such as ‘if waters warm, will invertebrates be more or less efficient at producing the next generation?’ can be answered.
 The utility of multiyear data will permit the identification of long term signals associated with climate change.
 Usually, divers would collect these animals from two sites in Ryder Bay.
 This year, we have used a combination of Van Veen grabs, to collect bivalves that burrow into the sediment and baited traps which attract brittle stars in particular.
 Furthermore, the subsurface rope that is used to mark deployments, collected using the ROV, provide an excellent settlement substrate for sea squirts and sea cucumbers.
 Species collected on theses ropes have also contributed towards the monthly species collection.